 Look out for your canvass communication which we will send around mid-June .

-Annual canvass emails are going out
+Annual canvass emails have gone out

 If you have received an email from us you need to respond by selecting one of the three methods listed in the message.